-Calgary also has a well connected and a reliable public transportation network, including buses and light rail train.
+Calgary also has a well-connected and reliable public transportation network, including buses and light rail trains.
 As many of the landmarks are located in the downtown area, you can also take the airport shuttle to reach the city’s core from the airport.

 Buses are also available to take you to major hotels in Calgary downtown.
 If you are planning to use public transportation, note that fares for adults start at $3.50 CAD for one trip.
-Multi-day and monthly passes available for long term stay.
+Multi-day and monthly passes available for a long-term stay.

 Do dress warmly, as it could get very cold while you wait at the LRT platforms or bus stations.
 If you are driving in town, ensure you have winter tires on and drive safely!